jstodd2612/assignment2-react-todo/tutorials/00_init.md

   things go.
 * `models/` - This is where our model definitions go.
 They will describe our database schemas and make it much easier to manage our data.
+* `public/` - This is where our static front-end assets will live.
 * `routes/` - This is where our api routes will go.
 We'll talk more about that in just a minute.